manunamz/jekyll-bonsai/README.md

 - `plant-tag` in `content.scss` exists because pages aren't currently run through the
 - could stand to flesh out color pallettes in the manner 'just the docs' did for _variables.scss.
 - use typescript with d3? https://medium.com/react-courses/first-steps-d3-with-react-typescript-part-i-setting-up-your-first-project-d29802e6f6b3
-- populate `gbed`-related data from notes themselves -- this would allow for dynamic site layout spec definition while edited one's notes.
+- populate `plant`-related data from notes themselves -- this would allow for dynamic site layout spec definition while edited one's notes.
 - `.rsn` and `.lsn` are basically the same class except for their margin offset direction.
 - make _plugin parts into a module and turn the `generate()` function into an order-of-operations-machine of sorts.
 - `graph-type-selector` and `wiki-link-nav-selector` could easily become a widget that are fed in different data (for example, the span text).